The Garden of Sinners: Themes

-The series deals with the paranormal and tackles mature topics such as suicide, rape, patricide, incest and murder.
-Its lore and story draws inspiration from various religious philosophies and psychological concepts such as multiple personalities; the Anima and animus; the nature of sin; life, death and reincarnation; and the Paradoxical nature of the Taiji.
+The series deals with the paranormal and tackles mature topics, including incest, murder, patricide, rape, and suicide.
+Its lore and story draws inspiration from various religious philosophies and psychological concepts, including multiple personalities, the Anima and animus, the nature of sin, life, death and reincarnation, and the Paradoxical nature of the Taiji.

-Main characters

-Shiki Ryougi (両儀式, Ryōgi Shiki) is a teenaged girl, who possesses the "Mystic Eyes of Death Perception".

-Mikiya Kokutou (黒桐幹也, Kokutō Mikiya) is Shiki's love interest and later husband who, two years previously, made a promise to attend college with Shiki.

-Azaka Kokutou (黒桐鮮花, Kokutō Azaka) is Mikiya's younger sister who is in love with him.
-She becomes an apprentice of Tōko due to her rivalry against Shiki and is talented in ignition magecraft.

-Touko Aozaki (蒼崎橙子, Aozaki Tōko), appearing as a puppet maker, Touko is actually a powerful Magus.

 Media

 Light novels

 The Garden of Sinners originated in October 1998 as a series of five chapters released online on Nasu and Takeuchi's dōjin-based website, Takebōki (竹箒), with its final two chapters being released at Comiket 56 in August 1999.
-Nasu and Takeuchi later formed Type-Moon, and in 2001, featured the first four chapters of the book on their 2001 Tsukihime bonus disk, Tsukihime Plus-Disk, which saw The Garden of Sinners gain significant popularity, leading it to be released as a dōjinshi publication at Comiket 61 on December 30, 2001.
+Nasu and Takeuchi later formed Type-Moon, and in 2001, featured the first four chapters of the book on their 2001 Tsukihime bonus disk, Tsukihime Plus-Disk, which led The Garden of Sinners to gain significant popularity, leading it to be released as a dōjinshi publication at Comiket 61 on December 30, 2001.
 On August 6, 2004, Kodansha released the series as a commercial publication, which enjoyed immense popularity, with 5,000 limited-edition versions of the novel being sold almost immediately upon release.
 Both editions of The Garden of Sinners altogether sold more than 700,000 copies.
-A chapter, Final Record, was distributed as a bonus for viewers of the Future Gospel film.
+A chapter, Final Record, was distributed as a bonus for the Future Gospel film.

 Del Rey Manga announced the English publication of the light novel series.
 This was confirmed in the first volume of Del Rey's Faust released on August 19, 2008.
-However, Del Rey became defunct before it could happen.
+However, the publisher became defunct before it could happen.